vedangi-jawade/Credit_Score_Predictor/README.md

 Contributions to this credit score predictor are welcome!
 If you have suggestions, bug reports, or would like to add new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the credit score predictor according to your requirements.

 ## Contact